 Robofest Information

-Our 2024-2025 Junior and Senior Robofest Game Registration NOW OPEN!
+2025-26 Junior and Senior Robofest Game Details and Registration COMING SOON

 Two divisions: Junior (grades 5-8) & Senior (grades 9-12)